 - 4. Customize the IP core using the options shown in the wizard.
-For detailed information on the options, refer to the IP core's user guide or on-line help. - 5.
-(Optional) In the Deliverables tab, specify whether to generate an IP core example design targeting an Efinix® development board and/or testbench.
-For SoCs, you can also optionally generate embedded software example code.
+For detailed information on the options, refer to the Customizing the I2C section. - 5.
+(Optional) In the Deliverables tab, specify whether to generate an IP core example design targeting an Efinix[®] development board and/or testbench.
 These options are turned on by default. - 6.
 (Optional) In the Summary tab, review your selections. - 7.
 Click Generate to generate the IP core and other selected deliverables. - 8.
 In the Review configuration generation dialog box, click Generate.
 The Console in the Summary tab shows the generation status.